hadilhoussin/FinalProject/README.md

 # FinalProject
-This repo contains the final project for social data viz.
-2021.
-I had trouble publishing the website, so I made a giff with it instead.
+This repo contains the final project for 'Social data analysis and visualization Spring 21'.
+I had some issues publishing the website, so I made a giff with it instead.